List of copper alloys

 Copper alloys are metal alloys that have copper as their principal component.
 They have high resistance against corrosion.
-The best known traditional types are bronze, where tin is a significant addition, and brass, using zinc instead.
-Both of these are imprecise terms, having both been commonly referred to as lattens in the past.
-Today the term copper alloy tends to be substituted, especially by museums.
+Of the large number of different types, the best known traditional types are bronze, where tin is a significant addition, and brass, using zinc instead.
+Both of these are imprecise terms.
+Latten is a further term, mostly used for coins with a very high copper content.
+Today the term "copper alloy" tends to be substituted for all of these, especially by museums.

+Copper deposits are abundant in most parts of the world (globally 70 parts per million), and it has therefore always been a relatively cheap metal.
+By contrast, tin is relatively rare (2 parts per million), and in Europe and the Mediterranean region, even in prehistoric times, it had to be traded considerable distances and was expensive, sometimes virtually unobtainable.
+Zinc is even more common at 75 parts per million but is harder to extract from its ores.
+Bronze with the ideal percentage of tin was therefore expensive, and the proportion of tin was often reduced to save cost.
+The discovery and exploitation of the Bolivian tin belt in the 19th century made tin far cheaper, although forecasts for future supplies are less positive.

+There are as many as 400 different copper and copper alloy compositions loosely grouped into the categories: copper, high copper alloy, brasses, bronzes, cupronickel, copper–nickel–zinc (nickel silver), leaded copper, and special alloys.

 Composition

 The similarity in external appearance of the various alloys, along with the different combinations of elements used when making each alloy, can lead to confusion when categorizing the different compositions.
-There are as many as 400 different copper and copper alloy compositions loosely grouped into the categories: copper, high copper alloy, brasses, bronzes, copper nickels, copper–nickel–zinc (nickel silver), leaded copper, and special alloys.
 The following table lists the principal alloying element for four of the more common types used in modern industry, along with the name for each type.
-Historical types, such as those that characterize the Bronze Age, are vaguer as the mixtures were generally variable.
+Historical types, such as those that characterize the Bronze Age, are vaguer, as the mixtures were generally variable.

 The following table outlines the chemical composition of various grades of copper alloys.

 Brasses

-A brass is an alloy of copper with zinc.
-Brasses are usually yellow in colour.
-The zinc content can vary between few % to about 40%; as long as it is kept under 15%, it does not markedly decrease corrosion resistance of copper.
+Brass is an alloy of copper with zinc.
+Brasses are usually yellow in color.
+The zinc content can vary between few % to about 40%; as long as it is kept under 15%, it does not markedly decrease the corrosion resistance of copper.

 Brasses can be sensitive to selective leaching corrosion under certain conditions, when zinc is leached from the alloy (dezincification), leaving behind a spongy copper structure.